Cultural impact of Madonna: Musicability

 While no virtuous, Madonna has ventured to play some instruments, including Ukulele in the Rebel Heart Tour and plays regularly the Guitar.

-During the height of her career, her role as a musician was said to be placed second compared to both her image and impact.
-However, her artistry would proven found also impact.
 According to music critic Robert Christgau in Grown Up All Wrong (2000), Madonna was "honored less as an artist than as a cultural force".
 A scholar also noted how in the "field of musicology, serious discussion of Madonna has been even rarer than in the popular press".

-In Representing Gender in Cultures (2004), authors also explained that she has been "consistently denied a status of a 'real' musician".
+Similarly, in Representing Gender in Cultures (2004), authors also explained that she has been "consistently denied a status of a 'real' musician".
 One of the focal critical views is a general agreement that her own "artistic talents" are considered to be "limited" by critics.
 Other critics have also complained that the content of her songs are "empty".

 To musicologist Ketih E. Clifton at Central Michigan University, Madonna as a composer, arranger and singer, is anything but "one-dimensional" artist.
 In 1990, critic Stephen Holden commented for The New York Times that her "abilities as a singer and songwriter were developed" after she became famous.